 Entry requirements, including general and discipline specific learning, English language proficiency (CEFR B2+) and mathematical proficiency are explicitly specified in the programme documentation.
-Recognition of Prior Learning is assessed according to NCI's policy, and may entail a portfolio of evidence, an interview or a demonstration of technical or mathematical problem-solving skills.
+Recognition of Prior Learning is assessed according to NCI's policy, and may entail a portfolio of evidence or an interview.
 Non RPL applications will be accepted from potential learners who hold a Level 8 qualification or equivalent in any discipline.
-However, graduates from disciplines which do not require mathematical or technical problem solving skills to be embedded within programmes will be required to demonstrate these capabilities (for example, through additional certifications, experience or assessment tests).
-Learners completing the programme will be able to progress to a range of Level 9 Master of Science programmes offered by NCI in the computing and technology domain.
+Graduates from disciplines which do not require mathematical or technical problem solving skills to be embedded within programmes will not be required to demonstrate these capabilities (for example, through additional certifications, experience or assessment tests).
+These skills will be instilled through the learning and teaching methodologies and extra material provided in the programme for the target cohort.
+Learners completing the programme will be able to progress to the Level 8 Higher Diploma in Computing or Level 8 Higher Diploma in Data Analytics at NCI.
+They may potentially also progress to a range of Level 9 Master of Science programmes offered by NCI in the computing and technology domain.